 When projects don’t work, everyone has their own theories and opinions, most of them outwardly directed.
 “They did this”, or “they didn’t do that”, or “somebody dropped the ball.”
 But if you think about it, effective communication would be there at the top.
 What are some examples of effective communication?

-Would you list effective communication as the most important tool in your organizations’ tool box?
+Although it could be thought of as the most important tool in any organizations’ quality tool box, would you list it as the most important tool in your organizations’ tool box?

-What’s in most organizations’ quality tool boxes?
-Ask a quality manager and they will cite you a host of examples, such as:
+Ask a quality manager and they will cite you a host of examples of their quality tools, such as:

 When projects work, it is because communication is effective, and communication is effective when it is in continuous use.
 Communication is unlike any other business tool — it won’t wear out with use.
 It only gets better!
 And, by communicating effectively — and continuously — you will find your projects will get better, too.

 It’s easy to “correct” these breakdowns.
 Discuss your employees’ lack of time management skills.
 Return the shipment of paper.
 Refund the customer’s money.
 Easy, right?
 But that doesn’t solve the problem.
 Those are simple corrections.
 Corrective actions—or digging to find the root cause of problems and then correcting them—are the right avenue..
 But then you have to actually communicate the results to make sure it doesn’t happen again.

 Knowing your customer, or donor, in the Nonprofit world, helps executives set communication strategy, just as knowing the customer does in the for-profit world.
 Former Lutheran Hour Ministries chief executive Greg Lewis sought opportunities for increasing the organization’s donor base by better understanding their demographics and motivations, and then communicating to their interests.